You are here:Home//Results//Deliverables

 arrow download Download D5.1-2 (7.5 mb, pdf)

-BQE’s sensitivity to global/climate change in European rivers: implications on reference conditions and pressure-impact-recovery chains
+BQEs sensitivity to global/climate change in European rivers: implications on reference conditions and pressure-impact-recovery chains

-This report encompasses several studies that try to assess the consequences of climate change on the future presence/absence of fish species in European rivers.
-In the first part of this report we estimate the ecological preferences of fish species, such as the temperatures in which this species could occur.
 The part II uses these preferences to assess how fish species would be able to cope with the future climatic conditions.
 These modifications have been computed for four scenarios of climate change.
 This part highlights the sensitivity of species preferring cool- or coldwaters to climate change.
 Brown trout or grayling will suffer from temperature increase and their habitat will be greatly reduced.
 On contrary species living in warm rivers will benefit from temperature increase.
 The third part of this report concerns a long term study of a grayling population in the Traun River in Austria.
 During the last 30 years, the water temperature of this river increase by 2.2 °C and the abundance of the grayling sharply decrease.

 deliverable preview

-arrow download Download D5.1-3_draft (15 mb, pdf)
+arrow download Download D5.1-3 (15 mb, pdf)

 Deliverable D5.2-1: